Changing habits: how to create healthier new ones

 “good habits are just as addictive as bad habits and a lot more rewarding”

-Research says that a large percentage of people attempting to lose weight on their own fail, but that’s not because the overall process is too difficult.
-The biggest reason most people fail is because they try to change everything at once – the “all or nothing” approach.
-Not to mention the fact that “diets” don’t work in the long term, because they’re simply not sustainable in the long term.
+Research shows that a large percentage of people attempting to lose weight on their own fail.
+The biggest reason for this is thinking that you need to change everything all at once – the “all or nothing” approach.

-The most important change, though, has to occur in your mindset.
+The most important change needs to occur in your mindset.

 You’ll never lose weight and keep it off until you permanently change your diet, (and your lifestyle), one habit at a time.